PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/automatic_mode.svg" title="Automatic mode" width="30px" />](#key_automatic)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](#key_position_fixed)

-[Hold](../flight_modes/hold.md) causes the multicopter to stop and hover at its current position and altitude (maintaining position against wind and other forces).
+[Hold mode](../flight_modes/hold.md) causes the multicopter to stop and hover at its current position and altitude (maintaining position against wind and other forces).
 The mode can be used to pause a mission or to help regain control of a vehicle in an emergency.
 It is usually activated with a pre-programmed RC switch.

 ### Return Mode {#return_mc}

 [<img src="../../assets/site/automatic_mode.svg" title="Automatic mode" width="30px" />](#key_automatic)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](#key_position_fixed)

-The multicopter will return in a straight line at the current altitude (if higher than the home position + hovering altitude) or on the hovering altitude (if higher than the current altitude), then lands automatically.
+[Return mode](../flight_modes/return.md) causes the vehicle to return (at a safe height) to its home position and land.
+The mode may be activated manually (via a pre-programmed RC switch) or automatically (i.e. in the event of a failsafe being triggered).

 ### Mission Mode {#mission_mc}